Inspiring Immersive 360 Arts Camp

 Our Faculty

-Each faculty member is a trained artist and educator in visual arts, music, theater, or dance.
-Many will be returning to our camp in 2023.
+Each faculty member is an artist and/or educator in visual arts, music, theater, or dance.
+Many have a strong history with 360 Arts Camp, including a few who started as campers.

 Our motto is "safety first."
 Therefore, we require that all campers, Counselors, faculty, and staff be fully vaccinated.
-We are also closely following Oregon Health Authority guidelines.
-This may include requiring all participants to wear facemasks.
-As of 3/15/2023, masks would not be required.
-Campers are welcome to wear masks regardless based on their comfort level.
-Before drop-off, a temperature check and health verification are required each morning of camp.
 If a camper develops an illness, they will be safely isolated until a parent can pick them up.
 However, parents must keep their phones on and respond quickly to pick up their camper within 30 minutes of a detected illness.

 Nondiscriminatory Policy